 He studied social work at the Carinthian University of Applied Sciences and the University of Ljubljana.
 His thesis was on anti-racism and fan work in football.
 As part of his doctoral studies in sociology at the University of Vienna, he worked on the topic "Social integration of young people with a migration background through football".

 +43 1 713 35 94-93

 works as project officer for diversity and anti-discrimination.

 He supervises projects in the field of anti-discrimination as well as the Football Zajedno project, coordinates the cooperation with and support of grassroots initiatives and sports clubs in the organisation of days of action and is responsible for financial management, budget planning and project accounting as well as reporting, including the Erasmus+ projects.
 From 2012 to 2019 he was a member of the board of the European FARE network.

 He has a master's degree in political science and journalism and communication science at the University of Vienna.
 In 2011 he participated in the seminar "Finance and Controlling in NPOs" at the NPO Academy Vienna.

 +43 1 713 35 94-84

-Works as a project officer at fairplay and is responsible for setting up the Prevention Service for Extremism in Sport.
+Works as a project officer at fairplay and is responsible for the area fairplay prevention – point of contact against dehumanizing ideologies.